gbrown05/comp20-gbrown/transit/README.txt

 user's current location automatically pops up; it also reappears ifthe user clicks it after closing it.

+The page automatically completes another XMLHttpRequest is it receives a 500 error (recursing until it doesn't get an error).

 I collaborated briefly with Siddhartha Prasad early on regarding the XMLHttpRequest.
 I also spoke about the Haversine formula with Skyler Tom, and helped Nadav Gavrielov a little bit with parsing the JSON.